 She sees this position as an opportunity to enhance the “academic trajectory of our students, through the alignment of resources and the strengthening of our community.”
 Sherrie has the experience to lead an organization that employs evidence-based strategies to address the performance gap in academic outcomes among children in a low-income/high-potential neighborhood.

 A wife and mother of “a brilliant, caring, curious, lovely 14-year-old daughter,” Sherrie lets down her hair by playing tennis, reading and doing things with her family, including worship.
 “I love God but (injustice causes me to) curse a little!” she admits.

 Jill Hulsen, VP, Operations and Programs

-If it sometimes seems as if Jill Hulsen is a trapeze artist in her role as director of operations at Charleston Promise Neighborhood, well, it’s because she is.
+If it sometimes seems as if Jill Hulsen is a trapeze artist in her role as vice president of operations and programs at Charleston Promise Neighborhood, well, it’s because she is.
 Just a few years ago Jill performed a neat back flip in the piked position off a trapeze before a crowd of impressed onlookers.

 The trapeze was a promotional ploy by a furniture store, but it helped fulfill Jill’s second life dream – after being an astronaut.
 That one will have to wait.

 A native of the Buffalo area, Jill graduated from Rochester Institute of Technology with a degree in engineering and hospitality management.
 Her career has been equally varied; she has worked in event planning, marketing and strategic planning from New York to Boston to Charleston.
 Prior to joining Charleston Promise Neighborhood, Jill helped Trident United Way create its strategic plan.